carlosdavid8/UnoSChallenge/README.md

 Solution

-*src\us\util\LoadUtil - this Class with the method loadInfoFromFile allow to load the coordenates of the mines from a file.
+*src\us\util\LoadUtil - this Class allow to load the coordenates of the mines from a file, providing the static static method loadInfoFromFile.

 *src\us\model\MineSeeker - main class of the solution, you need to create an instance of this class in following way.